-Field Name Description 4.1 Reporting Month (Month/YYYY) Enter the 24 consecutive months that reflect the most recent operational data available for the ethanol production facility.
-For fuel production facilities that have been in operation less than 24 months, or for facilities that CARB determines have met the process change requirements of LCFS Regulation section 95488.9(c), the operational data submitted is permitted to range from 3 to 24 months.
+Field Name Description 4.1 Reporting Month (MM/YYYY) Enter the 24 consecutive months that reflect the most recent operational data available for the ethanol production facility.
+Applications must not have an interval of greater than 3 months between the end of the operational data month and the date of submission.
+For fuel production facilities that have been in operation less than 24 months, or for facilities that CARB determines have met the process change requirements of LCFS Regulation section 95488.9(c), the operational data submitted is permitted to range between 3 to 24 months.
 4.2 Applicant-owned Farms (Propria Farms) Input monthly total quantity of sugarcane sourced from applicant owned (Propria) sugarcane farms (metric tons or tonnes).
 4.3 Transport Distance from Applicant-Owned Farms (weighted average) Enter monthly weighted average sugarcane transport distance by HDD Truck to mill from applicant-owned farms (km).
 4.4 Partnership Farms (Terceiros Farms) Enter monthly total quantity of sugarcane sourced from partnership (Terceiros) sugarcane farms (metric tons or tonnes).
 4.5 Transport Distance from Partnership Farms (weighted average) Enter monthly weighted average sugarcane transport distance by HDD Truck to mill from partnership farms (km) 4.6 Total Sugarcane Procured (Calculated) Total sugarcane sourced by the mill from applicant-owned and partnership farms (metric tonnes).
-This is a calculated value and does not require an user input.
+This is a calculated value and does not require a user input.
 4.7 Filter Cake Transport & Distribution Distance (Calculated) This field includes filter cake transport distance to the fields and is a calculated standard value (cane transport distance plus two miles).
 No user input necessary.
-4.8 Externally-Sourced Molasses Input monthly total quantity of sugarcane molasses sourced (or purchased) from external mills for ethanol production purposes (metric tons or tonnes).
-4.9 Ethanol Produced from Externally-Sourced Molasses This volume shall be estimated based upon the quality and quantity of every batch of external molasses acquired to produce ethanol.
+4.8 Externally Sourced Molasses Input monthly total quantity of sugarcane molasses sourced (or purchased) from external mills for ethanol production purposes (metric tons or tonnes).
+4.9 Ethanol Produced from Externally Sourced Molasses This volume shall be estimated based upon the quality and quantity of every batch of external molasses acquired to produce ethanol.
 An Operating Condition is required from CARB.
-4.10 Externally-Sourced Bagasse Input monthly total quantity of additional sugarcane bagasse sourced from external sources for cogeneration purposes (metric tons or tonnes).
-Input required only if additional bagasse is sourced from external sources or intra-mill transfer.
-If non-bagasse biomass is imported, then the quantity must be entered as "bagasse equivalents."
-CARB must be notified, and an Operation Condition from CRAB is required.